 This guide breaks down all three types, compares them head-to-head with real data, and helps you decide which one fits your situation.

 When you tap a crypto debit card, your provider instantly sells your cryptocurrency and sends fiat to the merchant.
+If your coffee costs $5, exactly $5 worth of crypto leaves your account.
 You are spending your own assets - there is no borrowing involved.

 Most debit cards use one of two models: auto-convert (crypto is sold at the moment of purchase) or preload (you manually convert crypto to a fiat balance beforehand).
 Over 70% of crypto card transactions now use stablecoins like USDC, which avoids price volatility entirely.